 Pokhara is the hub of adventure cities, there are many things to do.
 Like Trekking, Hiking, Paragliding, Zip line, Ultra-light Flight etc. Also the place called seven lake city.
 This is the place everybody should be to do Annapurna base camp.
 The trek can be 8 to 12 days from/to Pokhara and the more 2 to 4 day’s transportation day from / to Kathmandu.
 It is depending on your physical fitness and time.
 Starting from Nayapul- Ghandruk – Jhinu – Chhomrong – Himalaya and straight up to Base Camp and back to the Bamboo – Jhinu – Nayapul same way along the Modi Khola River is the shortest itinerary.

-The itinerary can be even more 2 days longer if we trek through villages of Landruk – Pothana – Dhampus and end the tour at Phedi.
-Most of the people to go Annapurna Base Camp trek, goes via Ghorepani Poon Hill which is tranquil and agrees to get acclimatized and the itinerary will be 10 to 12 days.
+The itinerary can be even longer by 2 days if we trek through the villages of Landruk, Pothana, and Dhampus, and end the tour at Phedi.
+Most of the people who go on the Annapurna Base Camp trek go via Ghorepani Poon Hill, which is tranquil and allows you to get acclimatized.
+The itinerary will be 10 to 12 days.

-Day 1st: Drive from Pokhara to Nayapool (1070 m) for one and half hours and trek to Thikedhunga (1540 m) for 4 hrs.
+Day 1: Drive from Pokhara to Nayapool (1070 m) for one and a half hours and trek to Thikedhunga (1540 m) for four hours.

 We started our journey from mount Kailash hotel Pokhara.
 Firstly, we waked up early morning around at 6 am and had our breakfast at 7 am.
 After that, we went to pack up our things and came into the reception.
 The car was ready to take a drive for Nayapul.
 Driven like one and half hours to the place where we start our Annapurna Base Camp trek (Nayapul).
 The drive was smooth and lucky to see the mountain and lush green hill.
 As we started from Nayapul, the trail goes inside the little town.
 Cross the suspension bridge and follow the Modi River till check point.

-Afterwards, passing by clockwise path we followed the trail from tea houses, and stream Burundi River and bamboo forest to the Thikedhunga.
-Along the route at Ramgai (1340 m) we stopped to have a Lunch.
-After our day meal, we just walked like one and half hours to the Thikedhunga.
-The place is very beautiful that is surrounded by lush green hill and there is beautiful waterfall.
+Afterwards, passing by a clockwise path, we followed the trail from tea houses, and the stream of the Burundi River and bamboo forest to the Thikedhunga.
+We stopped along the route at Ramgai (1340 m) to have lunch.
+After our lunch, we just walked for like one and a half hours to the Thikedhunga.
+The place is very beautiful because it is surrounded by lush green hills and there is a beautiful waterfall.

 We had briefed to waked up at 6am in the morning and have breakfast at 6:30 am.
 Because, the day today was toughest part to climb up through the stone steps (3700) to Ulleri.
 Before sun strike in the mountain, if we climbed the toughest section, it would be easy for us to go further to have Lunch stop and Ghorepani.
 We halted for tea break at Ulleri and headed upwards to Nangethanti for the Lunch.
 After had lunch, we stroll uphill through the Rhododendron jungle for one and half hours and pasture at Ghorepani.
 In between, the trail offered the beautiful birds, Rhododendron forest, stream, waterfall, mountain etc. The forested acres of rhododendron jungle in this route are world largest.
 We went to slept at upper Ghorepani called Deurali at Hotel Hill Top.
 The high Himalaya range is awesome.